Kwetech/pandora-framework/README.md

 This is a framework which consist of various tools needed in **Penetrating Testing**.This tool is simple to use and user friend which means *it gives specific instructions on what to do when prompted* ,it does not require users to type a longer command to achieve a target.
 ## Goal
-Pandora developers seek to make this tool a very powerful tool which can test for vulnerabilities in a network or computers:
+Pandora developers seek to make this tool a very powerful tool for penetrating testing.

 ## Message to contributors
 Contributors are welcome whether you code in python or not,if you dont code in python you can always share ideas or suggestion.